productboardlabs/openapi-request-validator/README.md

 ## Building and testing ##

-The project uses Maven 3.8+.
+The project uses Maven 3.9+.
 We recommend using [mvnvm](http://mvnvm.org/) or similar.

-The project requires JDK17+ to build, but currently builds all but the `swagger-request-validator-spring-webmvc` module to be JDK8 compatible.
+The project requires JDK21+ to build.
 We recommend using [sdkman](https://sdkman.io/) or similar to manage JDK versions.

 To build the project: